 As chipset vendors and software providers increasingly trend toward on-device AI development, my team and I recognize a few notable takeaways.
 For one thing, heterogeneous chipsets are the main technology being used to power productivity AI computing.
 Our forecasts indicate that heterogenous chipsets will account for 96% of total edge AI inference & training chipsets in smartphones by 2028.
 A heterogeneous AI chipset distributes AI workloads between the Central Processing Unit (CPU), Graphics Processing Unit (GPU), and Neural Processing Unit (NPU).
 The heterogeneous architecture provides significant efficiency gains compared to past AI inferencing techniques that are optimized for a dedicated processing engine.

-• Software Development Kits (SDKs) to accelerate on-device AI processing and tailoring applications to novel chip architectures
+- Software Development Kits (SDKs) to accelerate AI processing and tailoring applications to novel chip architectures

-Learn more about how chipset vendors and software players are approaching on-device AI development in ABI Research’s Productivity AI for Mobile and PC Devices report.
+Learn more about how chipset vendors and software players are approaching on-device AI development in ABI Research’s whitepaper, Assessing the On-Device Artificial Intelligence (AI) Opportunity for Enterprises and Consumers.
 This content is part of our AI & Machine Learning Research Service.